JashanVIRDI12/GrowGuide/DEPLOYMENT.md

 1. **Test the API endpoints directly**:
    - Visit `https://your-domain.vercel.app/api/test` in your browser
    - You should see a JSON response: `{"success":true,"message":"API is working!","timestamp":"..."}`
+   - Visit `https://your-domain.vercel.app/api/contact` (should return "Method not allowed" for GET)

 2. **Check Vercel deployment logs**:
    - Go to your Vercel dashboard